 A quarter cup (28 grams) serving of unflavored brown rice protein contains about 107 calories and 22 grams of protein, depending on the brand.
 It is low in the essential amino acid lysine, but it is a good source of BCAAs to support muscle building.

-In fact, a preliminary study suggests that brown rice protein powder may be just as good as whey protein in supporting muscle growth when consumed after weight training.
+A preliminary study suggests that brown rice protein powder may be just as good as whey protein in supporting muscle growth when consumed after weight training.

-In an 8-week study, young men who ate 48 grams or 1.6 ounces of rice protein powder immediately after weight training three days a week had a 12% increase in bicep thickness, the same as men who consume the same amount of whey protein powder.
+In an 8-week study, young men who ate 48 grams or 1.6 ounces of rice protein powder immediately after weight training three days a week had a 12% increase in bicep thickness, the same as men who consumed the same amount of whey protein powder.

 One problem with rice products is the possibility of contamination with heavy metal arsenic.
 Choose a brand of rice protein powder that tests for arsenic levels.